|

 at the very least.
 Therefore, you can safely leave some details for

+future communications.
 If you're using HTML e-mail, you can add personality through

 judicious use of color and graphics.
 Too formal a presentation might